dhis2/dhis2-helix-etl/README.md

 # DHIS 2 Helix DXP Data Pipeline

+## Requirements

+The data pipeline is written in Node.js and requires a Node.js runtime.

 ## Configuration

 First set up `config.json` with the required information, then run the script with Node: